Apollo Quiboloy: Jose Maria College

+Swara Sug Network Corporation

+Under Quiboloy's leadership, the church founded the Swara Sug Network Corporation (SSMC), famously known as the Sonshine Media Network International (SMNI).
+The network served as the KOJC's official media platform.
+Before establishing the SSMC, they would utilise agreements with local radio stations in Davao (DXDC and DXUM) to host their local programmes such as Pagsusi sa Kamatuoran ("Searching for Truth" or "Paghahanap ng Katotohanan") among others.

+In 1991, they launched their first television program titled The Hour of Truth by utilising blocktime agreements with IBC and ABS-CBN stations throughout cities in Visayas and Mindanao.

 Political involvement

-Quiboloy anointed Gilbert Teodoro as the next president in the 2010 Philippine presidential election.
+Endorsements and affiliations

+Quiboloy supported Gloria Macapagal Arroyo's presidential campaign to earn a regular term in the 2004 election.
+Arroyo became president in 2001 after Joseph Estrada was deposed in the Second EDSA Revolution.

+Quiboloy endorsed the candidacy of Gilbert Teodoro for the 2010 Philippine presidential election.
+Teodoro was the preferred candidate of the then-incumbent Arroyo administration.
+However Quiboloy would endorse Mar Roxas for the vice presidency and not Teodoro's running mate Edu Manzano.
 Teodoro finished fourth in the election with 4,095,839 votes (or 11.33%).
 He remarked that he was disturbed by reports of fraud and cheating and wondered to whom did votes from his church go.

-In the 2016 national elections, Quiboloy and the members of the Kingdom of Jesus Christ endorsed the presidential candidacy of the pastor's close friend, Davao City mayor Rodrigo Duterte and his running mate Senator Alan Peter Cayetano.
+Quiboloy is a close associate of Rodrigo Duterte.
+In the 2016 elections, Quiboloy and the members of the Kingdom of Jesus Christ endorsed the presidential candidacy of Davao City mayor Duterte and his running mate Senator Alan Peter Cayetano.
 Quiboloy also lent his private jet and helicopter to be used in Duterte's presidential campaign.
 Quiboloy also served as Duterte's spiritual adviser during his presidency.
+Post-presidency, Duterte would serve as the administrator of the assets of the pastor's church amidst Quiboloy facing scrutiny from the Philippine government.

-In the 2022 national elections, Quiboloy endorsed the candidacy of Bongbong Marcos who was running for president.
+In the 2022 elections, Quiboloy endorsed the candidacy of Bongbong Marcos who was running for president.
 He supported his vice presidential candidate, Sara Duterte as well.
 Quiboloy's parents' loyal support for former President Ferdinand Marcos was a factor for the endorsement.
-Quiboloy is also good friends with the Marcos family in general.
+Quiboloy at the time have been reportedly good friends with the Marcos family in general.
+However, following inquiries made by both houses of the Congress against him and SMNI, relations have deteriorated.
+In February 2024, Quiboloy alleged that President Marcos and First Lady Liza Marcos are conspiring with the United States to assassinate him.
+However he has remained cordial with Senator Imee Marcos who insists the pastor has been kind to many people.